jefmabo/jefmabo/README.md

 Hi, I'm Jeferson!

-I'm working as software development since 2015, since then I've been improving my skills using C# , .netFramework and .net Core.
+I'm working as software developer since 2015, since then I've been improving my skills using C# , .netFramework and .net Core.

 I'm studying javascript to use on Angular, React-native and NodeJs and some times I work with Java (no bias).